rubinashaik2022/AI301-Capstone/Contribution2.md

 The hardest part of this contribution was understanding and defining the problem before writing the code.
 The issue initially sounded like a single feature—apply Roslyn code fixes—but it crossed diagnostic discovery, provider execution, immutable solutions, approval workflows, backups, physical file safety, partial failures, and future Fix All behavior.
 I had to separate what Roslyn already provided from what RoslynMcp still needed to own.

 Defining the first-version scope required the most judgment.
-Several ideas were valuable—Fix All, retryable three-state tokens, a shared transaction-style apply engine, automatic rollback, exhaustive linked-file testing, and generalized provider infrastructure—but implementing all of them in Phase I would have made one feature unnecessarily large.
+Several ideas were valuable—Fix All, project-system edits, creation and deletion, a shared transaction-style apply engine, automatic rollback, exhaustive linked-file testing, and generalized external-provider infrastructure—but implementing all of them in Phase I would have made one feature unnecessarily large.
 I had to decide which work was required for a safe and useful targeted version, which work depended on earlier foundations, and which work should be documented as future improvement.

 Understanding and planning for the full set of normal cases, failure cases, and edge cases was also difficult.
-A seemingly simple code fix can modify one file, create a file, delete a file, affect several projects, or operate on multiple Roslyn documents that share one physical path.
-The workspace can change between preview and apply; a new path can unexpectedly appear; a file intended for deletion can be edited; a multi-file write can fail partway through; a workspace write can leave an empty file; a provider can fail while calculating its action; and an approval token can be retried or submitted through the wrong workspace.
-Working through these cases was necessary to understand the design, even when some of them were ultimately classified as lower-priority future work rather than Phase I requirements.
+A seemingly simple code fix can modify one file, create or delete files, affect several projects, or operate on multiple Roslyn documents that share one physical path.
+The final Phase I design handles the safe modification case and rejects the ambiguous cases explicitly.
+It also accounts for workspace changes between preview and apply, partial multi-file failures, encoding drift, provider failures, cancellation, concurrent token requests, and wrong-workspace approval attempts.

 The tricky judgment was not simply identifying every edge case, but deciding how each one should affect the implementation plan.
 Some cases represented immediate data-safety requirements, such as preventing stale previews from overwriting concurrent edits.
 Others required small defensive handling, while broader retry, rollback, and generalized operation support could be deferred.
 This case-by-case prioritization helped keep the first version safe without allowing the feature to grow indefinitely.

-The final Phase I boundary prioritized the targeted preview/apply workflow, explicit approval, affected-file stale protection, backups, deletion handling, and focused integration coverage.
-Exact post-write verification, honest multi-file partial-result reporting, and small action-execution hardening were identified as the remaining completion work.
-Broader infrastructure and Fix All were deliberately deferred until the targeted pipeline could provide trustworthy physical results.
+The final Phase I boundary prioritizes the targeted preview/apply workflow, bundled providers, explicit approval, existing writable in-workspace `.cs` files, affected-file stale protection, exact-byte backups, encoding preservation, atomic replacement, final hash verification, honest partial-result reporting, and focused boundary coverage.
+Broader provider loading, project-system edits, add/remove support, and Fix All are deliberately deferred.

 The linked-file and disk-state problems were still important technical challenges.
 A Roslyn `Document` is not always equivalent to one physical file, and a `ChangedSolution` describes intended in-memory state without proving what reached disk.
-Understanding those distinctions informed the design, but the larger challenge was deciding how much of that complexity had to be solved immediately and in what order.
+Understanding those distinctions led to an explicit linked-file rejection boundary and a physical plan containing the exact bytes and hashes needed to prove the approved result.

 ### What I Would Do Differently